Planning Your RE-ORG Project

 Webinar 6: Implementing a RE-ORG Project: AIC Angels Project 2019

-Connecting to Collections Care courses are made possible by generous support from the Institute of Museum and Library Services.
+Connecting to Collections Care courses are made possible in part by support by the Institute of Museum and Library Services.

 Simon Lambert (Moderator)